She is a mom, wife, and passionate believer that Jesus changes everything.

 Because sometimes we pray and healing doesn’t come.

 I want to speak to you – the tender-hearted, the confused, the ones in pain.
-Because, I know how you feel.
-I know what it’s like to implore God, believing that He has all the power in the cosmos to rectify a situation, only to find that the answered prayer never comes to fruition.
+Because I know how you feel.
+I know what it’s like to implore God, believing that He has all the power in the cosmos to rectify a situation, only to find unanswered prayers.

 Not only do our hearts break in moments of unanswered prayers, but our minds are truly confused.
 “Why didn’t God step in and answer my prayers,” we mull over and over.